Department Chair: Rodger Narloch

 371 Individual Learning Project.
 (1-4)

 Supervised reading or research at the upper-division level.
-Permission of department chair and completion and/or concurrent registration of 12 credits within the department required.
-Consult department for applicability towards major requirements.
-Not available to first and second-year students.
+Approval of department chair and completion and/or concurrent registration of 12 credits within the department required.
+Not available to first year students.

 381 Abnormal Psychology.
 (4)

 This course is designed to be an overview of the various forms of abnormal behavior.
 Etiology, assessment, and treatment for each disorder will be included.
 Diagnostic classification will be emphasized.
 Prerequisite: 111.
 Offered every year, typically each semester.

 This course explores one of the fastest growing areas of psychology.
 Neuropsychology is the study of brain-behavior relationships in health and disease.
 This course will cover assessment, diagnosis, and treatment of various difficulties from infancy through old age.
 Central to this will be a working understanding of the central nervous system.
 Prerequisite: 111.
 Typically offered every other year.